-Entering a Task in Outlook isn't much of a task itself.
-You can click either the Task button or the Calendar button to see a list of your tasks.
-If you see the words Click here to add a new Task, you've got a clue.
+Entering a task in Outlook isn't much of a task itself.
+You can click the Task button see a list of your tasks in a flash.
+If you see the words Type a New Task, you've got a clue.